Chuck Hunt

-Charles Thomas "Chuck" Hunt III (March 2, 1954 – December 21, 2021) was an American dairy farmer, businessman in the construction industry, and physical education teacher.
-He served as the First Gentleman of Massachusetts from 2001 to 2003 during the tenure of his wife, Governor Jane Swift.
+Charles Thomas Hunt III (March 2, 1954 – December 21, 2021) was an American dairy farmer, businessman in the construction industry, and physical education teacher.
+He served as the Acting First Gentleman of Massachusetts from 2001 to 2003 during the tenure of his wife, Acting Governor Jane Swift.
 He was the first man to hold the position of state First Gentleman, cementing "a place in Massachusetts history", as the Boston Globe later wrote.

 Biography

 Early life

-Chuck Hunt was born on March 2, 1954, in Adams, Massachusetts, to Charles Hunt, a farmer and heavy equipment construction operator, and Ruth Godfrey Hunt, who owned a family farm and raised him in the absence of his father.
+Chuck Hunt was born on March 2, 1954, in Adams, Massachusetts, to Charles Hunt, a farmer and heavy equipment construction operator, and Ruth Godfrey Hunt, on a farm they purchased from her family, previously called the Beverly Farm.
 Hunt was the third of four siblings, who were all sisters.
 He was born with Alport syndrome, a genetic disorder and kidney disease, which he lived with throughout his life.
 Hunt was raised on his mother's farm in Williamstown, Massachusetts, which had been in her family for generations, but did not have a stable childhood, according to relatives.

 Hunt attended Mount Greylock Regional High School, where he excelled in athletics as captain of both his baseball team, where he was a catcher, and football team, where he played tailback, during his senior year.
 Hunt was recruited to play semi-professional baseball following his graduation from high school.
 He then moved to California, where he lived for most of his 20s and 30s.
 While living in California, Hunt enrolled in California State Polytechnic University, Pomona, where he received a bachelor's degree in physical education and a minor in exercise science.
 Hunt had three short-lived marriages during this time, all of which ended in divorce.
 He and his first wife had one son, Brian, who died in 2014.